Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 - Provide **clear, prioritized remediation guidance**, listing actions by severity and ease of implementation.
 - Where feasible, break down actions into phases: quick wins, medium-term improvements, and strategic changes.
-- Collaborate with defenders to verify feasibility—refer to playbooks or proven controls when possible.
+- Collaborate with defenders to verify feasibility - refer to playbooks or proven controls when possible.
 - Offer to retest high-priority fixes as part of the engagement closure.

 ---